 Freedom vs. Freedom Flex: Key differences

 While the old and new Chase Freedom cards share much of the same DNA, there are some key differences to keep in mind if you’re considering a switch or new application.
-The good news for current Freedom cardholders and anyone who’d been considering the Freedom prior to its retirement is that the Freedom Flex only builds on what’s already great about its predecessor.
+The good news for current Freedom cardholders is that the Freedom Flex only builds on what’s already great about its predecessor.

-The Freedom Flex card’s new categories should significantly boost your cash back earnings, especially if the Chase cash back calendar doesn’t line up with your spending in a given quarter.
-Indeed, thanks to the inclusion of a practical year-round category like dining, we estimate the Freedom Flex carries an average rewards rate of 1.68% back outside of its rotating categories (versus a flat 1% with the Freedom card).
+The Freedom Flex card’s fixed categories should significantly boost your cash back earnings, especially if the Chase cash back calendar doesn’t line up with your spending in a given quarter.
+Indeed, thanks to the inclusion of a practical year-round category like dining, we estimate the Freedom Flex carries an average rewards rate of 1.68 percent back outside of its rotating categories (versus a flat 1 percent with the Freedom card).

 Switch from Visa to Mastercard

 The other major change from the Freedom to the Freedom Flex is the payment card network processor: The Freedom uses Visa as its network processor, while the Freedom Flex uses Mastercard.